linked-db/linked-ql/README.md

 * Inserts the main row
 * Inserts or resolves the related row
-* Wires the relationship automatically
+* Wires the relationship automatically – entirely in one statement

 ---